-By developing teachers’ confidence and ability to drive forward outdoor learning in schools, Nature Friendly Schools will give thousands of children from some of the most deprived areas in England the opportunity to get closer to nature benefitting their learning, health and wellbeing, and care and concern for the environment.
-It will fuel creativity and a sense of adventure, allowing pupils to experience the joy that nature can bring, removing the inequality that currently exists.
+By developing teachers’ confidence and ability to drive forward outdoor learning in schools, Nature Friendly Schools is giving thousands of children from some of the most disadvantaged areas in England the opportunity to get closer to nature benefitting their learning, health and wellbeing, and care and concern for the environment.
+It is fuelling creativity and a sense of adventure, allowing children to experience the joy that nature can bring.

 An Exciting Partnership

-The project will work with schools in some of the most disadvantaged areas of England, providing opportunities for pupils to benefit from time spent learning outside the four walls of their classroom.
+The project is working with schools in some of the most disadvantaged areas of England, providing opportunities for pupils to benefit from time spent learning outside the four walls of their classroom.

 "In spite of its proven success, the Nature Friendly Schools project is not guaranteed past March 2022.
 We believe the need for it has never been greater and it is vital it continues so we can give more children opportunities to learn, play and get creative in wild, green spaces."